👨💻 Parse PDF and Files Using API

-In this article we'll see how to upload PDF and other files using Parsio API.
+In this article, we’ll see how to upload PDF and other files using the Parsio API.

 Authentication